Activities

 Locations mentioned on this page are noted on our map.

 State Natural Areas like the Lower Haw River are a different type of unit within the NC State Parks system, focusing more on conservation than recreation so facilities are more limited than in state parks.
 The Lower Haw River State Natural Area is considered undeveloped by State Parks, and there are no official or maintained State Parks land trails or paddle launches at this time on State Parks land.
 There is a Lower Haw Trails Plan that was completed in June 2018 to help guide future development of this state natural area.
-There is also a Haw River Trail Study completed in October 2023 to help guide future development of the Chatham County segment of the state trail.
+There is also a Haw River Trail Study completed in October 2023 to help guide future development of the Chatham County segment of the Haw River State Trail.

 While visiting, practice good stewardship by following these state park rules for the Lower Haw River State Natural Area: